 If you have dependent children who are covered by the GIC's health benefits program, each child has the right to elect COBRA coverage if he or she loses GIC health coverage for any of the following reasons (known as "qualifying events"): the parent dies; the employee-parent's employment is terminated (for reasons other than gross misconduct) or the parent's hours of employment are reduced; the parents legally separate or divorce; or the dependent ceases to be a dependent child under GIC eligibility rules.

-Dental/Vision COBRA Application - (for Managers, Legislators, Legislative Staff and Certain Executive Office Staff) - for terminations on or after May 1, 2014
+FY17 Dental/Vision COBRA Application - use this form to apply for COBRA Dental/Vision (only for Managers, Legislators, Legislative Staff and Certain Executive Office Staff) if your coverage has been terminated on or after May 1, 2016.

 This information provided by the Group Insurance Commission .